KasakAnand07/StudySpace/README.md

 - 🎯 **Interactive Dashboard** — Engaging dashboard that updates dynamically.
 - 💾 **MongoDB Integration** — Data is securely stored and fetched from MongoDB.
 - ⚙️ **Clean & Modern UI** — Built using React-Bootstrap and Lottie animations.
-- 📱 **Fully Responsive** — Optimized for both desktop and mobile devices.
 - 🔒 **RESTful API** — Express.js backend with structured routes and Mongoose models.

 ---